asteine8/CMSI_General/README.md

 # CMSI_General
-A general repo for LMU CMSI work and musings
+A general repo for Computer Science work and musings